 - 1 cup oats

 - Essential oils

-Follow along for 8 easy steps for drawing a milk bath from home to relieve dry or itchy skin, with tips and advice from dermatologists.
+Follow along for 8 easy steps for drawing a milk bath from home to try to help relieve dry or itchy skin, with tips and advice from dermatologists.

 Add One to Two Cups of Powdered Milk

 Many dermatologists recommend whole milk or buttermilk, which contains more lactic acid.
-This may enhance its exfoliating and hydrating effects and leave your skin feeling softer afterwards.
-"Milk can make your skin feel softer and smoother because fats in the milk cling to the skin," says Engelman.
+The idea is that this may enhance its exfoliating and hydrating effects, leaving your skin feeling softer afterward: "Milk can make your skin feel softer and smoother because fats in the milk cling to the skin," says Engelman.
 "You'll notice a silky, (but not oily) feeling over your skin."

 For people who don't use animal products, powdered soy milk, almond milk, or coconut milk can be a good alternative to dairy milk.
 Oat is another great option you can learn more about below.

 Toss in One Cup of Ground Oats (Optional)

 This step is completely optional, but oatmeal is a great addition to your milk bath as a way to soothe dry and itchy skin.
 Palm doesn't generally recommend milk baths to her patients because of the potential allergic reactions and skin irritations that could result if someone is sensitive to milk.
 Instead, she often recommends colloidal oatmeal baths to patients who are experiencing conditions like atopic dermatitis, also known as eczema, and dry skin.

 "Colloidal oatmeal is comprised of oat grains that have been ground into a fine powder," she says.
 "This finely textured powder is then combined with other ingredients to soothe skin.
 It most commonly comes as a packet that can be added to warm bath water to create a cloudy, soothing bath treatment."